 Liz will be offering an “All About the UBass” workshop on the afternoon of Saturday September 19th 2020 full details on our Workshop Info page

 CAROL JOHNS is a JHUI Level 2 certified ukulele instructor who teaches beginner ukulele group lessons in Nanaimo.
 Carol started playing the ukulele with the Nanaimo Harbour City Seniors Nordli group back in 2011.
-Since then, Carol has taken lessons with Anna Lyman and Flavio Cianflone.
-She plays with the Folk n Oldies music group and enjoys the performances the group does for various seniors residences in Nanaimo.
-Carol is currently enrolled in Level 3 of the James Hill Ukulele Institute teacher training.
+Since then, Carol has taken private and on-line lessons.
+Carol plays with the Folk n Oldies music group and enjoys the performances the group does for various seniors residences in Nanaimo.
+Carol is a Level 3 James Hill Ukulele Institute certified ukulele teacher.

 Saturday afternoon after the workshops join the Revolving Doors for more ukealicious Sing & Strum fun…..